TeamChallengeG2/SegmentationMRI/README.md

 The 3D U-Net architecture consists of an encoding path and a decoding path.
 The encoding path captures features through convolutional blocks and downsampling, while the decoding path reconstructs the segmented output using upconvolutional blocks and skip connections.
 Skip connections preserve spatial information by linking the encoding and decoding paths.
 Due to our input being grayscale images and aiming to simultaneously segment the thoracic volume and a portion of the spinal tissue, the input image has 1 channel, while the output segmentation results have 2 channels.

 ### Training
+The batch size is set to 1, epochs are set to 100/150, the loss function we use is the basic CrossEntropyLoss, and we use Adam optimizer with lr as 0.0005.
 Training parameters.
 Epochs.
 Loss function.
 ![Training visualization](visualization/visual.gif)

 #### Model weights
 Weights loading
 ### Model output